kyma-project/rafter/cmd/extension/asyncapi/README.md

-# CMS AsyncAPI Service
+# AsyncAPI Service

 ## Overview

-The CMS AsyncAPI Service is an HTTP server used to process AsyncAPI specifications.
+The AsyncAPI Service is an HTTP server used to process AsyncAPI specifications.
 It contains the `/validate` and `/convert` HTTP endpoints which accept `multipart/form-data` forms:
 - The `/validate` endpoint validates the AsyncAPI specification against the AsyncAPI schema in version 2.0.0., using the [AsyncAPI Parser](https://github.com/asyncapi/parser).
 - The `/convert` endpoint converts the version and format of the AsyncAPI files.